Wolverhampton Art Gallery: The collection

 The museum has a collection of 114 historic tsuba from Japan.
 Items in the collection range from the Momoyama period (16th century) to the end of the Edo period (19th century).
 The tsuba were part of a wider collection of weapons and sword guards donated by councilor Davis Green in October 1924.
 Originally the collection belonged to a Mr. C.E.F.
 Griffiths and was loaned to the gallery.
 The collection was reclaimed by the family, it is presumed that Mr. Griffiths died, and put it up for auction at Dudley Auction Rooms.
 Councilor Green bought the whole collection for £350 and donated it to the gallery.

 The gallery has substantial collection of japanned ware and Bilston enamels.
 These collections represent trades and manufactures for which Wolverhampton was famous in the 18th and 19th centuries.
 The purposeful collecting policy of the 1970s brought to the gallery a number of high-quality artworks by leading British artists of the 18th-century Georgian period.

 The gallery has strong holdings of artworks by local artists, such as John Fullwood (1854–1931), Joseph Vickers de Ville (1856–1925), George Phoenix (1863–1935), Alfred Egerton Cooper (1883–1974).
 In 1990s, following the re-structure of museum services across the area, the art and local history collections of the Bilston Museum and Art Gallery (now Bilston Craft Gallery) were transferred to Wolverhampton.
 They brought to the gallery artworks by Edwin Butler Bayliss (1874–1950), another local painter of the industrial landscape of the Black Country.

 Since the late 1960s, Wolverhampton Art Gallery has been amassing a substantial collection of pop art.

 A special feature of the gallery is the collection of artworks which document and analyse the time of Troubles in Northern Ireland.

-At present, the gallery's collection consists of about 12,000 artefacts: oil paintings and works on paper from 17th-20th centuries; collection of Eastern objects of applied art; japanned ware; enamels; ceramics and glass; dolls and toys; and local history.
+By 2009 the gallery's collection consisted of about 12,000 artefacts: oil paintings and works on paper from the 17th to the 20th centuries; collection of Eastern objects of applied art; japanned ware; enamels; ceramics and glass; dolls and toys; and local history.
 Dr John Fraser's collection of geological specimens has also been preserved at the gallery.